boardcon/EM3566/docs/source/hardware.rst

 +---+-------------+---------------+---+--------------+--------------+

 ..
 Note::
- RS485 and GPS are multiplexed with UART3 signal, Default support RS485 does not support GPS.
+ RS485 and GPS are multiplexed with UART3 signal.
+Default support RS485.

 2.22 RTC (BT1)
 ^^^^^^^^^^^^^^^^